Harold Cruse: Early life

 Harold Cruse was born March 8, 1916, in Petersburg, Virginia.
 His father was a railway porter.
 After his parents divorced, Cruse moved to New York City, New York.
-Cruse became interested in the arts as a young man, thanks in large measure to his close relationship with an aunt who often took him to shows on the weekend.
-During World War II, Cruse joined the U.S. Army and served in Europe and north Africa.
+He became interested in the arts as a young man, thanks in large measure to his close relationship with an aunt who often took him to shows on the weekend.
+During World War II, Cruse joined the U.S. Army and served in Europe and North Africa.
 Upon returning home, he attended the City College of New York without graduating.

-In 1947, Cruse joined the Communist Party for several years.
-Citing a November 26, 1956, document contained in an FBI's declassified Internal case file (No. 100-370842 of assorted documents date August 7, 1950, to January 9, 1969) on Harold Cruse obtained under provisions of Freedom of Information Act, Washington University in St. Louis Associate Professor of English and African-American Studies William J. Maxwell noted on page 106 of his 2015 book F.B.
-Eyes that "Harold Cruse" was "recruited as an undercover Communist Party informant (he proved willing to name names of onetime co-members, but nothing more)."
+In 1947, Cruse joined the Communist Party, in which he was active for several years.
+Citing a 1956 FBI document obtained through the Freedom of Information Act, Washington University in St. Louis Associate Professor of English and African-American Studies William J. Maxwell notes that Cruse was "recruited as an undercover Communist Party informant (he proved willing to name names of onetime co-members, but nothing more)."